WGRI: Move to Cincinnati

-New ownership

 WZIP changed hands yet again in 1970, when Margareta Sudbrink purchased the stations for $750,000.
-In February 1971, WZIP-FM became easy listening WWEZ.
-The FM station moved to separate studios in Highland Towers, leaving WZIP in Vernon Manor.
-The country format on AM lasted until October 1, 1971, when the station flipped to urban gospel.
-It was the only religious station on the AM band in the area, propelling the station to higher revenue than it had achieved in any prior point in history.
+In February 1971, WZIP-FM became easy listening WWEZ; it moved to separate studios in Highland Towers, leaving WZIP in Vernon Manor.
+The country format on AM lasted until October 1, 1971, when the station flipped to gospel; the new format, the only religious station on the AM band in the area, propelled the station to higher revenue than it had achieved in any prior point in history.

-Sudbrink sold off WZIP and identically formatted WTOW in Towson, Maryland, to its executive vice president, Hal Gore, at the end of 1974.
-WZIP cost $375,000.
+Sudbrink sold off WZIP and identically formatted WTOW in Towson, Maryland, to its executive vice president, Hal Gore, at the end of 1974; WZIP cost $375,000.
 The purchase kickstarted a chain of gospel radio stations that had grown to six outlets by 1978.
 That year, Gore moved WZIP out of the Vernon Manor after a 20-year stay and into new quarters in a former post office building.

 WTSJ

-In 1980, Hal Gore sold three of his stations—WZIP, WTOW and Toledo's WGOR—to Jaco Broadcasting, a company majority-owned by Jacor, Inc., for $1.5 million.
+Hal Gore sold three of his stations—WZIP, WTOW and Toledo's WGOR—to Jaco Broadcasting, a company majority-owned by Jacor, Inc., for $1.5 million in 1980.
 The principal of Jacor, making its first station purchases, was Terry S. Jacobs, senior vice president of Great American Insurance Company.
 The call sign changed to WTSJ on April 8, 1981.
 Four years after the purchase, and after the company had begun to buy stations in major markets, Jacor sold WTSJ and WTOW to American Sunrise Communications, a private company specializing in the operation of religious radio stations, for more than $2.4 million.
 As early as 1986, WTSJ was recognized as having been "the beginning of a major broadcast entity".

 American Sunrise sold five of its stations to Guardian Communications, which was owned by two employees of sister station KTSJ in Pomona, California, for $5.6 million in 1990.
 Guardian was one of the largest contributors to a successful 1993 voter-approved amendment to Cincinnati's city charter that removed discrimination protections for gays and lesbians.

 Guardian, with its nine stations in Albuquerque, Baltimore, Cincinnati, Cleveland and Pueblo, Colorado, was put up for auction in 1996 in an event precipitated by one of the 1050 frequency's former owners.
-Carl Lindner, through Great American Insurance, owned 50 percent of the company at that time.
-After cashing out its stake in Citicasters, it opted to sell its stake in Guardian, prompting co-owners Mark McNeil and Richard David to follow suit.
+Carl Lindner, through Great American Insurance, owned 50 percent of the company at that time, and after cashing out its stake in Citicasters, it opted to sell its stake in Guardian, prompting co-owners Mark McNeil and Richard David to follow suit.
 Salem Communications filed to purchase the Baltimore, Cleveland and Cincinnati stations for $3 million.
-Salem changed the format to Christian talk and teaching.
+Under Salem ownership, WTSJ adopted a Christian radio format.